Doctor-X: Surgeon Michiko Daimon: First season

 Daimon Michiko, a lone wolf freelance surgeon who hates authority and groups, joins Teito III University Hospital, where her way of practicing results in conflict with hospital administrators.

 Second season

 Daimon continues her practice of doing risky surgeries to benefit patients.
 This practice continues to create conflict with hospital administrators.

 Third season

-The Hospital" and the West's "Seikyo University Hospital". is brought in to try to minimize these conflicts and bring a more patient-focused approach.
+A vicious political struggle is underway at Japan's National Advanced Medical Center (NAMC) between the East's "Totei University Hospital" and the West's "Seikyo University Hospital".
+Daimon is brought in to try to minimize these conflicts and bring a more patient-focused approach.

 Fourth season

 Daimon returns in the fourth season to the Totei University Hospital.
 Shigekatsu Hiruma serves as the primary adversary for Daimon.

 Fifth season

 Daimon returns to Totei University Hospital to assist in bringing a more patient-driven approach.
 Her main antagonist is the Japan Doctor's Club chairman.

 Sixth season

 Daimon clashes with Totei University Hospital's new administrator Nicholas Tange, (a 2nd generation Japanese-Brazilian, aka "The Vulture"), whose aggressive cost-cutting threatens the integrity of the hospital.